-There were no private placement financing activities during the first quarter.
-Additional loan advances from G&F Phelps Ltd, a related party, during the first half of 2018 totalled \$ 549,193 (UK£ 316,410).
-During the second quarter Galantas announced that its operating subsidiary, Flintridge Resources Ltd. has signed a concentrate pre-payment agreement and a loan facility agreement for US\$ 1.6 million (CDN\$ 2.012 million) with Ocean Partners UK Ltd. a United Kingdom based company, together with an increased, on-demand loan facility of £600,000 with G&F Phelps Ltd. The loans are to be used for further development of the Omagh mine and working capital.
-As consideration for the US\$ 1.6 million loan facility Ocean Partners received 15,000,000 bonus warrants of Galantas each of which will be exercisable into one common share of Galantas at an exercise price of \$ 0.1575 per bonus share, being 150% of the TSXV closing price the day before this announcement.
+Additional loan advances from G&F Phelps Ltd, a related party, during the nine months ended September 30, 2018 totalled \$854,567 (UK£ 506,410).
+Earlier in 2018 Galantas announced that its operating subsidiary, Flintridge Resources Ltd. has signed a concentrate pre-payment agreement and a loan facility agreement for US\$ 1.6 million (CDN\$ 2.012 million) with Ocean Partners UK Ltd. a United Kingdom based company, together with an increased, on-demand loan facility of £600,000 with G&F Phelps Ltd. The loans are to be used for further development of the Omagh mine and working capital.
+As consideration for the US\$ 1.6 million loan facility Ocean Partners received 15,000,000 bonus warrants of Galantas each of which will be exercisable into one common share of Galantas at an exercise price of \$0.1575 per bonus share, being 150% of the TSXV closing price the day before this announcement.
 The bonus warrants have a maximum life of two years and the bonus shares will be subject to an initial four month plus one day hold period from the date of issuance of the bonus warrants.
 No bonus warrants were issued in respect of the G&F Phelps loan facility (See press release dated April 12, 2018).